aosabook/500lines/dagoba/chapter.md

 We're probably only interested in getting a few unique results out, so we'll change the query a bit: `g.v('Thor').out().out().out().in().in().in().unique().take(10)`.
 Now our query produces at most 10 results.
 What happens if we evaluate this eagerly, though?
 We're still going to have to build up septillions of results before returning only the first 10.

 All graph databases have to support a mechanism for doing as little work as possible, and most choose some form of non-strict evaluation to do so.
-Since we're building our own interpreter the lazy evaluation our program is certainly achievable, but we may have to contend with some unintended consequences.
+Since we're building our own interpreter the lazy evaluation of our program is certainly achievable, but we may have to contend with some unintended consequences.

 ## Ramifications of evaluation strategy on our mental model

-Up until now our mental model for evaluation has been very simple:
+Up until now our model for evaluation has been very simple:
 - request a set of vertices
 - pass the returned set as input to a pipe
 - repeat as necessary